Monday, April 18, 2016

 The Lincoln Memorial

 Hello all!
-The little quilt was a birthday gift from my friend Barb Vedder a few years back.
+This little quilt was a birthday gift from my friend Barb Vedder a few years back.
 Thanks again, Barb!

 I call it "The Lincoln Memorial,” a monumental name for a miniature quilt, but I like the play on words.